 Fast forward a few decades on the social scale and nervous breakdowns became less about nerves and more about a person’s mental state…

-Diseases like major depressive disorder, generalized anxiety disorder, and obsessive-compulsive disorder—diagnosed and treated by specialized doctors dispensing specialized drugs—replaced the nervous-breakdown catchall.
+Diseases like major depressive disorder, generalised anxiety disorder, and obsessive-compulsive disorder—diagnosed and treated by specialised doctors dispensing specialised drugs—replaced the nervous-breakdown catchall.